zaiisao/Documentation/en/Recording/recording_voice_video.md

 -   If multiple voice files are generated after the recording, transcoding merges them into one M4A file in the format of `UIDHHMMSSMS.m4a`.
 -   If multiple voice and video files are generated after the recording, transcoding merges them into one MPEG-4 file in the format of `UID_HHMMSSMS_av.mp4`.
 To merge the voice and video files by the session:
-    -   If a uid leaves a channel and rejoins it within 15 seconds, the Agora Recording SDK considers this session as one.
+    -   If a uid leaves a channel and rejoins it within 15 seconds, the Agora On-premise Recording SDK considers this session as one.
 A new voice file is not generated but a new video file is generated and merged into the voice and video file, and a `UIDHHMMSSMSav.mp4` file is generated.
-    -   If a uid leaves a channel and rejoins it after 15 seconds, the Agora Recording SDK considers this as two separate sessions.
+    -   If a uid leaves a channel and rejoins it after 15 seconds, the Agora On-premise Recording SDK considers this as two separate sessions.
 A new voice and video file is generated creating a new `UIDHHMMSSMSav.mp4` file for the new session.
 -   If multiple voice and video files are generated after the recording, and you wish to merge the MPEG-4 files of different sessions by the uid, transcoding merges them into different MPEG-4 files such as `UID_0_merge_av.mp4`, `UID_1_merge_av.mp4`, and `UID_2_merge_av.mp4`.
     -   In the automatically record mode, the <code>-m</code> parameter merges all voice and video files of one uid and generates a single `UID_0_merge_av.mp4` file.
     -   In the manually record mode, the <code>startService</code> and <code>stopService</code> parameters manage and divide the recorded files.
 Each start/stop makes one service, and the <code>-m</code> parameter generates multiple `UID_XX_merge_av.mp4` files.

 The transcoding tool includes `video_convert.py` and `ffmpeg`.
 The Python script can merge the separated voice and video recorded files into one MPEG-4 file and the script relies on `ffmpeg`.
-You can get the transcoding tool `ffmpeg` and `video_convert.py` in the **tools** folder in [Recording SDK](https://docs-preview.agoralab.co/en/Recording/downloads).
+You can get the transcoding tool `ffmpeg` and `video_convert.py` in the **tools** folder in [On-premise Recording SDK](https://docs-preview.agoralab.co/en/Recording/downloads).
 Decompress `ffmpeg`, and make sure it is in the same directory as `video_convert.py.` Execute the following command to run the transcoding tool:

 Execute `python video_convert.py` with the following usage: